 March 2017 I basically ended my over forty-five-year life in the music industry when my inner voice said I have had enough.
 At the same time, I got a call from God, well not physically, but he came to me in a monologue that was so strong and just confirmed to me what I decided – let go of your old life and starting all over.
-There was such power in this that the same week I contacted all the artists and companies I was involved in and told them that I must discontinue all collaboration – now – and everything must be ready by the end of the next year – and so it was!
+There was such power in this that the same week I contacted all the artists and companies I was involved in and told them that I must discontinue all collaboration – now – and everything must be ready by the end of this year – and so it was!

-In 2004 I met a person who is one of my absolute closest friends today – Bertil Broddéus.
+In 2004 I met a person who became one of my absolute closest friends – Bertil Broddéus.
 Fantastic musician and above all bassist as well as it would turn out later – one of my absolute favorite musical arrangers.
-He has an ear that I haven’t seen for years on how music can be arranged.
+He has an ear that I haven’t noticed for years on how music can be arranged.
 This without any college education or music gym.
 He has acquired this knowledge at a perpetual touring with own bands and famous Swedish artists and today as he has passed the 70-year limit he spends more and more worship in his cozy studio in the middle of Sweden.

-Over the years we have often talked about religion, about prayer, about 60s music, about setting up different shows, about how fragile life is and what you can become strong of after going through heavy periods in life.
+Over the years we have often talked about religion, about praying, about 60s music, about setting up different shows, about how fragile life is and what you can become strong of after going through heavy periods in life.
 Bertil is positivism personified and with the greatest heart a man can have in his soul.

-In the midst of all this we sat down 5-6 years ago and I dedicated him to the incredibly beautiful ballad ” Ett Enskilt Rum på Sabbatsberg”.
+In the midst of all this we sat down 5-6 years ago and I introduced him to the incredibly beautiful ballad ” Ett Enskilt Rum på Sabbatsberg”.
 A story from a person who was set to watch over a dying man in his last few hours on earth.
 He asks questions and he also thinks about questions he wants to ask the man.
 On this, Bertil made a fantastic arrangement that will last for many, many years to this sad sad lyrics that is highly relevant in this tough time on the globe with Covid-19 and hospital cancellations of the staff that have been going on for many years.
 Both Bertil and I want to dedicate it as a tribute to the fantastic staff we have in Swedish healthcare today – and life.